AleksHuc/CPNS-Labs/en/lab8/lab8.md

 [Real Time Streaming Protocol](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) is an application layer network protocol that manages the transmission of multi-media content via an appropriate transport layer protocol.

+[Real Time Control Protocol](https://en.wikipedia.org/wiki/RTP_Control_Protocol) is a network protocol that provides statistics and control of RTP connections.

 [Multicast](https://en.wikipedia.org/wiki/Multicast) is a reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.

 IP addresses designated for distribution: